Privacy Notice

 (a) Performance of a contract with you where sharing your personal data is necessary for the contract

-(b) Necessary for our legitimate interests (to develop and improve our services, maintain network security and defend our legal rights)
+(b) Necessary for our legitimate interests (to develop and improve our business and/or services, maintain network security and defend our legal rights)

 (c) Necessary to comply with a legal obligation